abe1ge/jeeves_enterprise/README.md

 # jeeves
 Step 1: Copy all items found in "Jeeves Install Files" into the "shared" folder

-Step 2: In git bash, use "vagrant up masterEnt agent1"
+Step 2: Open up git bash in the jeeves_enterprise file, use "vagrant up masterEnt agent1"

+	You may be asked to choose a network interface.
+If this occours a list will be shown

+	showing available network interfaces.
+Copy down the first in the list (including the '1)')

+	and hit enter.

 Step 3: Once the master VM has Puppet Enterprise installed (i.e. once agent1 has started to boot up):